lucaminudel/Objects-relationships-Coding-Dojo/README.md

 11. **Head parts**
   - [x] connect head to the neck.
 As before update report indentation and ensure correct commands transmission.
 12. **Head parts On/Off status format change**
   - [x] if you are using boolean as current representation, change it for the neck and the head to enum, constants or flags.
-Or the other way round.
+Or the other way round. **Implement this change without modifying the dashboard and its functions.**

 ## Reflections points